StevenFox96/OperatorOps/README.md

 3. Fill the new **Release** form as showing below, and click the **Publish release** button.
 ![github's actions secrets](images/github-release-form-screen.png)

-Woohoo! in this step we created a Release and successfully triggered the installation process, in the next step, we will explore the installation process run and validate that everything works as expected.
+Woohoo!
+In this step we created a Release and successfully triggered the installation process, in the next step, we will explore the installation process, run and validate that everything works as expected.

 #### 6. Installation validation. <a name="install-validation"></a>